 Students will be exposed to learning in both the clinical area and the University’s high tech skills lab and simulation center.

-- Implement safe, effective, and culturally sensitive therapeutic interventions, based on assessment data.
+- Implement effective, culturally sensitive therapeutic interventions based up assessment data

-- Communicate effectively with individuals, groups, and populations.
+- Communicate effectively with individuals, families, groups, and populations

 Click here to learn more about the Mount's Pre-Licensure BSN Program Admission Requirements.